zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/Chart.md

     ?>

 ### select
-Fires when the user drags the drag handle to a new position.
+Fires when the user modifies the selection.The range units are:

 #### Returns
 `\Kendo\Dataviz\UI\Chart`